maxmahlke/rocks/docs/ssodnet.rst

    ['G', 'C', 'C', 'C', 'C', 'G', 'C']

-`ssoCards and datacloud catalogues are cached on your computer for quicker data access. <cache-directory>`_
+:ref:`ssoCards and datacloud catalogues are cached on your computer for quicker data access.<cache-directory>`